angelosalatino/cso-classifier/README.md

 #### Sample Input (SP)

-The sample input is a dictionary containing title, abstract and keywords as keys:
+The sample input can be either a *dictionary* containing title, abstract and keywords as keys, or a *string*:
 ```json
 paper = {
         "title": "De-anonymizing Social Networks",